 OHEKA CASTLE is situated on the highest point on Long Island, so it is no wonder this 102 year old gold coast mansion is a popular tourist destination.
 On property you will find impressive grounds, a magnificent hotel and the fine dining OHK Bar & Restaurant.
 Here visitors can enjoy a casual yet elegant meal while overlooking the wonderful gardens from inside.
 Outdoor dining is also available on the Piazza.

 The OHK Bar & Restaurant and hotel guest rooms are taking reservations.
-Tours of OHEKA CASTLE are currently in full operation.
+Tours of OHEKA CASTLE are currently in full operation and available by advanced appointment.
 631-659-1400

 Planting Fields Arboretum